-- OS-1 This is being done where feasible with the open space areas being easily accessible by its tenants and the public. - OS-2 This is being done with centralized open space and easily accessible amenities. - OS-3 This is being done. - OS-4 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue.

-OS-5 This is being done where feasible and we will continue to work with Staff throughout 02 J the final development plan process on this type of landscaping and design issue.
-OS-6 This is being done where feasible and we will continue to work with Staff throughout 05-0 the final development plan process on this type of landscaping and design issue.
-00 - OS-7 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue.
-OS-8 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on any stormwater detention plans.
-OS-9 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on the design of the sidewalks.
-OS-10 This is being done where feasible and we will continue to work with Staff throughout 00 10 the final development plan process on this type of design issue.
-OS-11 This is being done where feasible and we will continue to work with Staff throughout 05-11 0.0 the final development plan process on this type of landscaping and design issue.
-OS-12 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of lighting and design issue.
-OS-13 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of lighting and design issue.
-ARCHITECTURAL DESIGN AD-1 This is a single structure that is appropriately sized.
-This project complies with all zoning and building code requirements regarding building mass, form, and roof shapes.
-AD-2 This project is appropriately sized.
-This project complies with all zoning and building 1110 2 code requirements regarding height, size, and character.
-AD-3 This is being done.
-This project complies with all zoning and building code AD-3 requirements regarding building mass, roof shapes, exterior wall setback, materials, colors, building height, and landscaping.
-AD-4 This is being done.
-This project complies with all zoning and building code requirements regarding windows.
-AD-5 This is being done.
-This project complies with all zoning and building code requirements regarding wall faces.
-AD-6 This is being done.
-This project complies with all zoning and building code requirements regarding porches, stairs, railings, walls, and roofs.
-AD-7 This is being done.
-This project complies with all zoning and building code $I \mathbf{D}^{-} /$ requirements regarding materials and colors for facades and roofing.
-AD 0 AD-8 This is being done.
-This project complies with all zoning and building code requirements regarding side and rear facades.
-AD-9 This is being done.
-This project complies with all zoning and building code requirements regarding building spacing, landscaping, setbacks, building mass, building height, and building design.
+- OS-1 This is being done where feasible with the open space areas being easily accessible by its tenants and the public. - OS-2 This is being done with centralized open space and easily accessible amenities. - OS-3 While we are not proposing individual balconies for the rooms, the development is providing substantial open space areas for our tenants. - OS-4 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue. - OS-5 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue. - OS-6 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue. - OS-7 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue. - OS-8 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on any stormwater detention plans. - OS-9 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on the design of the sidewalks. - OS-10 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of design issue. - OS-11 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of landscaping and design issue. - OS-12 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of lighting and design issue. - OS-13 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of lighting and design issue.